 The year is slipping by quickly.
-The holiday of the autumnal equinox, traditionally called Harvest Home, comes to us all in September.
+The holiday of the autumnal equinox, traditionally called Harvest Home, came to us all in September and traditional Autumn is close behind.
 Long ago, humanity lived by such agricultural markers.
 But your clients, and all of the potential clients “out there,” have their own schedules.
 They travel when they are ready.
 Their travel plans have nothing to do with your preparations, business plans, or agendas.
 But someday, Ms. Client will look at Mr. Client and say something like, “Let’s go to Ireland off-season this year.”
 Before they next think of price or plans or preparations, will your clients’ thoughts turn to you?

 Too often, we treat marketing like it’s a bag of “tricks” and techniques.
 Sales down?
 Better start marketing.
 What should we do?
 Email “blast”?
 Take out an ad?
 What works?
 Maybe a tweet or two?